Carlosjr5/sem/use-cases/use-case-34.md

-# USE CASE: 32 The top N populated countries in the world where N is provided by the user.
+# USE CASE: 34 All the countries in a continent organised by largest population to smallest.

 ### Goal in Context

-I want to find out *the top (number) populated countries in the world* where N is *provided by the user.*
+I want to find out *all the countries in a continent* organised by *largest population to smallest.*

 ### Scope